 According to the U.S. Bureau of Labor Statistics (BLS), 5,333 workers died as a result of workplace injuries in the United States in 2019 and nearly 2.8 million people were injured at work or became ill as a result of workplace injuries during the same year.

-The following are common injuries that occur at work as well as tips to help determine whether or not they require a work injury attorney:
+The following are common injuries that occur at work as well as tips to help determine whether or not they require a California work injury attorney:

 Slips, trips, and falls: These types of injuries account for nearly a third of all types of personal injuries in the workplace.
 Falls can result in injuries ranging from head, neck and back injuries to broken bones, cuts, sprains and pulled muscles.
 Some of the common reasons why slips, trips and falls occur in the workplace include spills, slick surfaces, weather hazards, loose rugs, poor lighting, clutter or debris, uncovered wiring and uneven walking areas.
 Roof falls can result in significant injuries.
 Scaffolding accidents can result in injuries or death.
 If the fall resulted in significant medical bills, victims should contact a work injury lawyer they trust as soon as possible and have their situation evaluated for workers' compensation.